 - Is not part of the health information that we keep;

 - You would not be permitted to inspect and copy;

 Right to an Accounting of Disclosures.
 You have the right to request an accounting of disclosures.
 This is a list of the disclosures we made of medical information about you for purposes other than treatment, payment, health care operations, when specifically authorized by you and a limited number of special circumstances involving national security, correctional institutions and law enforcement.

 To obtain this list, you must submit your request in writing to Billing Clerk.
 It must state a time period, which may not be longer than six years.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12‐month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
-You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for it, like a family member or friend.
-For example, you could ask that we not use or disclose information about a surgery you had.
+We are not required to agree to your request, and we may say “no” if it would affect your care.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.